manastalukdar/markdown-it-textual-uml/README.md

 Once we have the changes tested out, revert back all changes in the test project.

-Now, in this project, run `npm publish`.
-Then tag the `develop` branch.
-Then merge develop to master.
-Then create a GitHub release at the tag.
+Now, in this project:

+1. Run `npm publish`.
+2. Merge develop to master.
+3. Create a GitHub release with the semantically versioned tag against master.
+4. Pull repo to local.

 ## References